Fourier multipliers on graded Lie groups: Preliminaries

 Indeed, let us recall that a vector of $\mathfrak g$ defines a left-invariant vector field on $G$ and, more generally, that the universal enveloping Lie algebra of $\mathfrak g$ is isomorphic with the left-invariant differential operators; we keep the same notation for the vectors and the corresponding operators.

 Recall that a \emph{homogeneous quasi-norm} on $G$ is a continuous function $|\cdot| : G\rightarrow [0,+\infty)$ homogeneous of degree 1 on $G$ which vanishes only at 0.
-This often replaces the Euclidean norm in the analysis on homogeneous Lie groups: \begin{proposition} \begin{enumerate} \item Any homogeneous quasi-norm $|\cdot|$ on $G$ satisfies a triangle inequality up to a constant:
+This often replaces the Euclidean norm in the analysis on homogeneous Lie groups, for instance in the following well-known properties: \begin{proposition} \begin{enumerate} \item Any homogeneous quasi-norm $|\cdot|$ on $G$ satisfies a triangle inequality up to a constant:

 It partially satisfies the reverse triangle inequality:

 \item Any two homogeneous quasi-norms $|\cdot|_1$ and $|\cdot|_2$ are equivalent in the sense that

 \end{enumerate} \end{proposition}